 Massimo has always had a passion for animals, working in a pet shop when he was young.
 As an adult, he built up a small farm in the countryside.
 He bred lambs but shortly after he sold his first lot, something happened that made him rethink his career choice.

 As soon as the young animals had been taken away to the slaughterhouse, their mothers began to wail in protest.
-It was a terrible noise which haunted him for days.
+It was a terrible noise that haunted him for days.
 In the end, he went to the slaughterhouse and bought back the lambs at twice the price he'd sold them.